 Accurate and comprehensive product information

-Many ecommerce businesses often have very relaxed returns policies – think free returns, and convenient processes.
+Many ecommerce businesses often have very relaxed returns policies.
+Think free returns and convenient processes.
 This means customers are more likely to make unnecessary purchases because they can simply ‘send the other one back’.
 They often order multiple sizes like they would in a fitting room.

 - Dimensions are especially important for furniture.
-Does it come already assembled in its final size, or does it come packed in a smaller box that would help them in the lift or up the stairs?
+Does it come already assembled in its final size?
+Or does it come packed in a smaller box that would help them in the lift or up the stairs?
 They want to know if the wardrobe will fit in the bedroom but also whether it will make it up the stairs!

-- We know the importance of high quality imagery is nothing new.
+We know the importance of high quality imagery is nothing new.
 Good product images mean online customers are more likely to get what they expected.
 After all, a picture is worth a thousand words!
 It’s imperative to include images but, crucially, to question if they are as helpful to the shopper as they could be.
 For example, are they providing an accurate portrayal of colour, perspective and proportion?

 Utilise user generated content

-To improve the effectiveness of customer reviews, you might want to consider contacting customers post-purchase, asking them to review the items they ordered.
+To improve the effectiveness of customer reviews, you could consider contacting customers post-purchase.
+For example, you could ask them to review the items they ordered.
 Note of caution – just make sure the order has actually arrived!

 Informed staff = informed shoppers

 Providing a personal touch point is a great way to build a relationship with a customer.
 Or on the flip side, a chance to spoil it by misinforming them before they make a purchase.
 Here are some steps to consider from this respect: